gamepatt78/Customer_Segmentation/README.md

 Spending Score (1-100)
 ```

-was examined because these variables provide useful information for distinguishing customer spending behavior.
+was particularly important because these variables were used for the final clustering model.

 ---